adap/flower/baselines/fedavgm/README.md

 ## About this baseline

 **What’s implemented:** The code in this directory evaluates the effects of non-identical data distribution for visual classification task based on paper _Measuring the effects of non-identical data distribution for federated visual classification_ (Hsu et al., 2019).
-It reproduces the FedAvgM and FedAvg performance curves for different non-identical-ness of the dataset (CIFAR-10 and FEMNIST). _Figure 5 in the paper, section 4.2._
+It reproduces the FedAvgM and FedAvg performance curves for different non-identical-ness of the dataset (CIFAR-10 and Fashion-MNIST). _Figure 5 in the paper, section 4.2._

 **Datasets:** CIFAR-10, and Fashion-MNIST